slackapi/bolt-python/docs/_future/getting_started_future.md

 ### Set up your trigger {#setup-trigger}

-As mentioned, this app comes with pre-existing functionality - it uses Functions, Workflows and a Trigger set up to kick things off.
-Let's run a command to initialize that Trigger via the CLI.
+As mentioned, this app comes with pre-existing functionality - it uses Functions, Workflows and a <a href="https://api.slack.com/future/triggers/link" target="_blank">Link Trigger</a> that will allow users in Slack to initiate the functionality provided by the app.
+Let's run a command to initialize that Link Trigger via the CLI.

 First, make sure you're in the project directory in your command line: `cd my-app`